 fax or email a copy to the MEPD specialist.

-PSU staff make Service Authorization System (SAS) entries following procedures in the SAS Help File within five business days of receipt of all required eligibility verification.
+PSU staff make Service Authorization System Online (SASO) entries following procedures in the SAS Help File within five business days of receipt of all required eligibility verification.

 After the individual has been determined eligible for the STAR+PLUS HCBS program, ERS updates the member's TIERS record to indicate managed care enrollment.